tanmayk25/LoadBalancer/Readme.txt

-Hoe to run this Load Balancer
+How to run this Load Balancer

 Prerequisites:
 1. JDK (minimum version required is 11): https://openjdk.java.net/install/